What is Nashville Tuning?

 Have you ever wanted to achieve the unique sound of a 12-string guitar but don’t actually have a 12-string to hand?
 Or, perhaps you often find yourself wanting to add unique guitar parts to your recordings to help create something a little bit ‘different’.
 Well we may just have the solution for you.
 Allow us to introduce you to ‘Nashville Tuning’.

+In a nutshell, 'Nashville' Tuning (aka 'High Strung' tuning*) takes the octave strings within a 12-string set and puts them on a 6-string guitar.
 This particular tuning is quite unique as the guitar is still tuned as normal (E, A, D, G, B, E) however, the bottom 4 strings (E, A, D and G strings) are all tuned up an octave with the top 2 strings (B and high E-string) remaining tuned as normal.

 Whilst writing this blog, we tried out a few sets ourselves on both an electric guitar and an acoustic guitar and the difference it brought was really eye opening.
 This simple change gave both guitars a very bright, shimmering tone with an almost zingy, mandolin type quality to the sound, particularly on our acoustic.
 Playing single notes also gave a unique articulation you don’t usually get from a standard tuned 6-string.